 Image by yourbestdig.com

 For folks who regularly straighten their hair, a straightening brush is a decent option.
 This is an appliance which is shaped like a brush, but also dissipates heat while you comb your hair straight.
-It works on lower temperatures than the regular iron, making it a safer option as far as hair health is concerned.
+It works at lower temperatures than the regular iron, making it a safer option as far as hair health is concerned.
 This doesn’t mean that its effectiveness is compromised.
 Hair preparation is the same as with flat irons.
 Divide conditioned and dried hair into sections and carefully comb your way downwards; just like brushing your hair.

 10. A SETTING SPRAY FOR THE FINAL TOUCH